emqx/emqx-exporter/examples/k8s/README.md

 ```

 ## Import Prometheus Scrape Config
-Assuming that you have deployed prometheus by [Prometheus Operator](https://prometheus-operator.dev/) or [Kube-Prometheus](https://github.com/prometheus-operator/kube-prometheus), you need to add scrape config by define `PodMonitor` and `ServiceMonitor` CR.
+Assuming that you have deployed Prometheus by [Prometheus Operator](https://prometheus-operator.dev/) or [Kube-Prometheus](https://github.com/prometheus-operator/kube-prometheus), you need to add scrape config by defining `PodMonitor` and `ServiceMonitor` CR.

-[Here](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) is a sample example about `PodMonitor` and `ServiceMonitor`.
+[Here](https://github.com/prometheus-operator/prometheus-operator/blob/main/Documentation/user-guides/getting-started.md) is a sample example of `PodMonitor` and `ServiceMonitor`.
 In addition, you can use cmd `kubectl explain` to see the comment about the CR spec.

-In most cases, it's easier to deploy prometheus by `Deployment` without operator if you are new for this, and you can get the scrape config example from [here](../docker)
+In most cases, it's easier to deploy Prometheus by `Deployment`` without the operator if you are new to this, and you can get the scrape config example from [here](../docker)

 The yaml below is available for EMQX5, you can check out the [template](./template_monitor_emqx4.yaml) for EMQX4.